mooltipass/minible/usb_hid_protocol.md

 The message flip bit's main purpose is to explicitely mention that a new **message** (not packet) is being sent.
 This also allows the computer to discard a half-sent message by sending a new one with this bit flipped.
 Therefore, this bit should be flipped every time a new message is sent.
 This bit shouldn't be used when received by the computer.
+The mooltipass device will discard packets having the flip bit incorrectly set.
+To reset the flip bit state machine, the computer may simply send a packet with **the first two bytes set to 0xFF**.
+The device will then expect the next packet to have the flip bit set to 0.
 At the end of a message transmission, if the computer set the final acknowledge request flag (bit6), regardless of the message contents' expected answer, the device will answer with a single 64B packet with the same byte0 and byte1 and the final acknowledge flag set.
 This allows the computer to make sure his message was received.